kimhw0630/translation-convertor/README.md

 node convertTranslations.js

+## Options in the script

+- If "JSON_FOLDER" is defined, it will additionally copy JSON files to this specified location.
-## to use JSON files in Spartacus
+- If CREATE_JSON_FILES is set to true, then create JSON files in a specific location in Spartacus

-- enable lines 58 to 61; this action will copy each converted JSON file to the Spartacus folder.
+- If the variable "UPDATE_IMPORT_FILES" is set to true, the script will update each index.ts file within the translation folder.
-- update each index.ts file in the folder
+- It will modify the import statements in the index.ts files.

-  e.g.
-  change
-  import { importExport } from './import-export.i18n';
-  to
-  import importExport from './importExport.json';

-  - notes: json file name will be same as the object name (e.g. importExport.json)
+- If DELETE_TS_FILES is set to true, it will delete the TypeScript translation files after converting them to JSON.